 All un-played games will be considered no play unless the Division Director determines that a game was not attempted to be played by one of the managers.

 A team will be considered legal if all of the following conditions are met:

-A. The registered teams must have rosters containing a minimum of 12 primary players and a maximum of 25 players.
-Only the 45 Division has no minimum number of primary players.
+A. The registered teams must have rosters containing a minimum of 12 primary players and a maximum of 30 players.
+Only the 43 and 55 Divisions have no maximum number of primary players.

 B. All registered teams must have submitted, and have in the hands of the President, the following items prior to playing a game.
 The penalty is forfeiture of said games and any future games until compliance.